What causes Traveler’s diarrhea?

+Traveler’s diarrhea (TD) is caused by infectious agents such as bacteria, viruses, and protozoa.
+Incidence rates of this disease are equal for males and females.
 In short-term travelers, bouts of TD do not appear to protect against future attacks, and >1 episode of TD may occur during a single trip

 Food & Water Precautions

-If travelers would like to test recreational water before use, CDC recommends pH 7.2–7.8 and a free available chlorine concentration of 2–4 ppm in hot tubs/spas (4–6 ppm if bromine is used) and 1–3 ppm in pools and water playgrounds.
-Test strips may be purchased at most superstores, hardware stores, and pool supply stores.
-Pseudomonas, which can cause “hot tub rash” or “swimmer’s ear,” and Legionella can multiply in hot tubs and spas in which chlorine or bromine.
+To avoid getting sick from recreational water, travelers can check the water’s pH and free available chlorine concentration before using it.
+The CDC recommends a pH range of 7.2–7.8 and a free available chlorine concentration of 2–4 ppm in hot tubs/spas (4–6 ppm if bromine is used) and 1–3 ppm in pools and water playgrounds.
+Test strips can be bought at most superstores, hardware stores, and pool supply stores.
+Pseudomonas can cause “hot tub rash” or “swimmer’s ear,” while Legionella can spread in hot tubs and spas that don’t have enough chlorine or bromine.

-Naegleria fowleri is a parasite found in warm freshwater around the world.
-To help prevent a rare but fatal infection caused by this parasite, travelers should hold their nose shut or wear a nose clip when swimming, diving, or participating in similar activities in warm freshwater (including lakes, rivers, ponds, hot springs, or locations with water warmed by discharge from power plants and industrial complexes).
-They should also avoid digging in or stirring up sediment, especially in warm water.
-This infection has also been linked to use of contaminated tap water for sinus and nasal irrigation.
+Naegleria Fowleri is a parasite found in warm freshwater around the world.
+To avoid a rare but fatal infection caused by this parasite, travelers should either hold their nose shut or wear a nose clip when swimming, diving, or engaging in similar activities in warm freshwater, including lakes, rivers, ponds, hot springs, or locations with water warmed by discharge from power plants and industrial complexes.
+It’s also important to avoid digging in or stirring up sediment, especially in warm water.
+This infection has also been linked to the use of contaminated tap water for sinus and nasal irrigation.

-Travelers’ diarrhea definitions
+Travelers’ diarrhea severity

 Moderate (acute): diarrhea that is distressing or interferes with planned activities.

-Therapy of mild travelers’ diarrhea
+Treatment of mild travelers’ diarrhea

-Therapy of moderate travelers’ diarrhea
+Treatment of moderate travelers’ diarrhea

-Therapy of severe travelers’ diarrhea
+Treatment of severe travelers’ diarrhea

 Treatment for Children